What do you get when you mix a large produce show with a show full of beautiful floral displays? A beautiful show that you can eat your way around.

 While there are many companies selling both wholesale and supermarkets there are others that devote all their resources to the mass market.
 This business of cash carry items has grown and the bouquet makers of the world have grown with them.
 The big suppliers like Queens, Elite, Passion, Gems and Sunshine and others have been quietly growing up and down the distribution chain.

 This is a personal business and the power possessed in these relationships is the strongest brand a company can possess.
 That is why you can have small vendors successfully competing on this large stage alongside the giants in the industry.
-The bouquet business is not for everyone since the margins and volumes high.
+The bouquet business is not for everyone since the margins are low and volumes high.
 Vendors are required to quote prices 6-12 months in advance of a delivery date and with the ever changing airfreight rates this makes pricing very challenging.
 As well any weather issues that might delay a crop can cause vendors to scramble for product at market prices.

 As a result many for the large bouquet makers are beginning to explore the sea freight option to better manage the supply chain uncertainties.